Isthmian League: History

 In May 2017, The Football Association chose the Isthmian League to add a third regional division at Step 4 as part of further restructuring in the National League System, reducing all divisions at Step 4 to 20 teams.
 The new division started play in the 2018–19 season.

 Current Isthmian League members

+The league's 2025–26 constitution is as follows: